 • UA7 Study and Internship Program (SIP) in Germany: Provides support for study at a German university, followed by an internship (including applied science research)

-For other opportunities, details, and updates, visit ccrf.uchicago.edu/scholarships-and-fellowships/daad-german-academic-exchange-programs or contact Arthur Salvo at aksalvo@uchicago.edu.
+For these and other opportunities, details, and updates, visit ccrf.uchicago.edu/scholarships-and-fellowships/daad-german-academic-exchange-programs or contact Arthur Salvo at aksalvo@uchicago.edu.

 More than half of the requirements for the major must be met by registering for courses bearing University of Chicago course numbers.